taishariccara/vanilla-processors/README.md

 Vanilla Processors is licensed under the Creative Commons license: LINK.
 All source code published with the book is open source and licensed under the terms of the GPL: LINK

 ## What about me, though?
+Wan't to beta-test or become a proof-reader and help make this book better?
+If yes, check this out (TODO: Collab page).
 We hope you do fork our stuff and make pull requests!
-Creating issues in the issue tracker is also appreciated.
+Creating issues in the issue tracker for any errors in technical content is also appreciated.

-## How can I support you guys?
+## How else can I support you guys?
 Check out the other stuff were working on at [Happy Thoughts Audio](https://www.htaudio.de/) and share your thoughts with us online (see links below).
 If you like our products, please tell a friend about or even consider supporting us and our efforts by becoming our Patreon: LINK.
 We are planning regular free and paid releases plus some hardware down the line and you can help make all this possible becoming a patreon.
 In return great supporter packs and other fancy shizzle awaits you plus we vow to keep publishing open source and hardware.

 ## What else?